 Percival is one of the best Harmony pay-off cards and thanks to his armor, he is likely to stick around.
 Treant Boar offers another tag as well as the synergy with Dryads and Dragoon.
 Smuggler provides the Human tag and carry-over.

 Adriano can spawn a Seductress at an affordable price.
 Dire Mutated Hound is a great proactive play.
 With a plethora of tall punishment in the deck, Moreelse will often play for 4 damage, killing an engine.
 Savolla on his own is an efficient coin sink, but he becomes absolutely nutty when you cheat out his Frightener with the help of the fabulous Madame Luiza.

 No Syndicate deck is complete without spenders.
-Here we have a couple of the usual suspects: Blacksmith, Executioner, Sea Jackal, Street Urchins and Ewald.
-Managing the spenders is the crucial aspect of winning games with Syndicate.
-Having a sack full of Coin and nothing to spend them on is the easiest way of losing precious mosaic pieces.
+Here we have a couple of the usual suspects: Sea Jackal, Street Urchins and the Borsodi brothers.
+Managing the spenders is the crucial aspect of winning games.
+Having a sack full of Coin and nothing to spend it on can outright lose you the game.

 Syndicate isn't recommended for newcomers until they get comfortable with the basics of Gwent.
 Those who master it will find it to be a powerful faction that can deal with most things thrown its way.